jspmccain/jspmccain.github.io/workflow.md

 ## Computing

 I use [R Studio](https://www.rstudio.com/) for working in [R](https://www.r-project.org/).
+(But I don't use R projects because of [this](https://stackoverflow.com/questions/32982167/rstudio-project-cannot-find-the-file-specified-on-r-session-restart?noredirect=1&lq=1) syncing issue with Google Drive, if you have a fix for this please let me know!).
 In R, I am a fan of the [tidyverse](http://www.tidyverse.org/), although I typically use a mix of base R and tidyverse packages.
 Favourite R packages: [beepr](https://cran.r-project.org/web/packages/beepr/index.html), dplyr, ggplot2, and magrittr.

 More and more I'm working in Python.
 I typically work in [Spyder](https://pythonhosted.org/spyder/), mainly because it was a smooth transition from R Studio.
 I've played around a bit with [Atom](https://atom.io/), but haven't made a switch.